Petersoj/alpaca-java/README.md

 To install the built artifacts to your local Maven repository on your machine (the `~/.m2/` directory), run:
 ```
-./gradlew install
+./gradlew publishToMavenLocal
 ```

 # TODO
 - Implement Unit Testing for REST API and Websocket streaming (both live and mocked)
-- Implement Broker API websockets

 # Contributing
 Contributions are welcome!

-When creating a Pull Request, keep the following in mind:
+Do the following before starting your Pull Request:
 1. Create a new branch in your forked repository for your feature or bug fix instead of committing directly to the `master` branch in your fork.
-2. Use the `dev` branch in this repository as the base branch in your Pull Request.
+2. Use the `dev` branch as the base branch in your Pull Request.